-WORLD WAR II VETERANS ORAL HISTORY PROJECT
+VETERANS ORAL HISTORY PROJECT

 For his service he received the Army of Occupation Medal, Asiatic Pacific Campaign Medal, Good Conduct Medal, and the World War II Victory Medal.
-Mr. Gouras still lives in Smithtown and is an active member in the local chapters of the American Legion and Veterans of Foreign Wars.
+After completing his military service, Mr. Gouras entered the family furrier business.
+Mr. Gouras is an active member in the local chapters of the American Legion and Veterans of Foreign Wars.